Home » Books » 4th Year Books » Semester 7 Books » BP703T. PHARMACY PRACTICE Books

 UNIT-III

-Organization, functions, Policies of the pharmacy and therapeutic committee in including drugs into formulary, inpatient and outpatient prescription, automatic stop order, and emergency drug list preparation.b) Drug information service
+Organization, functions, Policies of the pharmacy and therapeutic committee in including drugs into formulary, inpatient and outpatient prescription, automatic stop order, and emergency drug list preparation.

-Drug and Poison information centre, Sources of drug information, Computerised services, and storage and retrieval of information.- c) Patient counseling
+Drug and Poison information centre, Sources of drug information, Computerised services, and storage and retrieval of information.

 Prescribed medication order- interpretation and legal requirements, and Communication skills- communication with prescribers and patients.